-The following post was written by Criminal Defense Attorneys Stacy Kaye and Geoff Saltzstein.
-After countless hours of research and decades of legal opinions, Stacy Kaye, the firm’s constitutional law expert, has begun writing the myriad of legal briefs and motions that will be the basis of the Appelman Law Firm’s challenge to Minnesota’s DWI laws; and Geoff Saltzstein has filtered the arguments into digestible material for our readers to gain a better understanding of the issues presented, and the looming questions our courts have yet to answer.
+The following post was written by Criminal Defense Attorney Stacy Kaye.
+After countless hours of research and decades of legal opinions, Stacy Kaye, the firm’s constitutional law expert, has begun writing the myriad of legal briefs and motions that will be the basis of the Appelman Law Firm’s challenge to Minnesota’s DWI laws.

-Below, Stacy and Geoff discuss the implications of Missouri v.
+Below, Stacy discusses the implications of Missouri v.
 McNeely, and foreshadow upcoming blog posts that will build off this historic ruling.

 On April 17th, 2013, the United States Supreme Court delivered an opinion, Missouri v.
 McNeely, which called into question nearly every aspect of Minnesota’s DWI law.
 Not only does the ruling in McNeely raise doubts about the constitutionality of our DWI law in its entirety, Supreme Court Justice Sonia Sotomayor explicitly overturned what has become the constitutional basis for Minnesota’s DWI law.

 Up until now, the legality of our DWI law has been based on the natural metabolism of blood-alcohol in a suspect’s body causing the forensic evidence of DWI, your blood-alcohol concentration (BAC), to be diminished as time passes.
 This allowed law enforcement to take samples of your blood, breath or urine without a warrant, as required in the Bill of Rights of the United States Constitution.